 3) Thunderbirds are go

-4) Thunderbird 3 to base
+4) Thunderbird 3 to base3) Thunderbirds are go

 5) Calling International Rescue